edstott/ES-synth-starter/doc/LabPart2.md

 Note that the rotation variable is only incremented or decremented when input A toggles to give one count per detent of the knob.

-1. Decode knob 3 (the right-hand knob) into a rotation variable by comparing the current state and previous state of the appropriate bits in the key matrix.
+1. Decode knob 3 (the right-hand knob) into a rotation variable by comparing the current state and previous state of the appropriate bits in `sysState.inputs`.
 	You will need to extend your key matrix scan to include row 3.
 	The A and B signals for knob 3 can be read in columns 0 and 1 of row 3.
 	The decoding process should happen every time the key matrix is scanned so include it in `scanKeysTask()`.